-And, I’ll talk about Iowa in the 1950s and ’60s, when I grew up.
+I grew up in Iowa in the 1950s and ’60s.
 Like now, more and more people were speaking up about the great economic and racial injustice.

 One of them was my father, a Methodist minister.
 He complained to authorities about the local swimming pool’s “whites only” policy, and was removed from his church.

-My mother saw that the local drugstore didn’t hire “negroes,” so she joined a picket line with her friend, Edna.
+My mother saw that the local drugstore didn’t hire African Americans, so she joined a picket line with her friend, Edna.
 When she started taking us kids along, it was exciting to stand up against “racial discrimination” by carrying signs and singing freedom songs.

 In fact, lots of kids were standing up.
 In 1963, at age 10, I watched TV as the brave kids of the Birmingham Children’s March faced German shepherds and water hoses.